lambdaclass/concrete/ROADMAP.md

    borrow or a Copy handle, never a hidden global).
 TIMING IS THE POINT: retrofitting an allocator parameter into already-shipped collection signatures is an H12/H17-scale burn-down, so decide the model before Phase 7
    #3+ harden the APIs.

-Deliverable is a design doc + decision, not
-   implementation.
+   Deliverable: `research/stdlib/allocator-as-value.md` with a GO/NO-GO
+   decision, example signatures for `Vec`, `String`, parsers, arena allocation, test allocators, and hot-reload-owned memory, plus the report fields needed to show both `with(Alloc)` authority and allocator identity.
+Gate is a design-review fixture, not implementation: examples must show that the allocator value is explicit, linear/borrow-safe, and never a hidden global.

 13t. **Recoverable-vs-fatal error convention doc (2026-07-07).** Write the normative split so stdlib `Result` usage stays consistent and does not drift